jakl/rbwhat/README.md

 # Output
 ## Structure and Colors
-* Developer's name in purple, but blue for yourself
 * Review title in bold
-* Repository in white
-* Jira ticket or bug identifier in white
+* Jira ticket / bug id in white
-* Branch in white
+* Repo / Branch in white
 * Code review URL underlined (clickable in [iTerm2](http://iterm2.com))
-* Age of review in blue
-* Chronological activity list
+* Chronological activity list, begins with initial code submission
   * Green for shipit
   * Red for *DO NOT* shipit
   * Blue for yourself
-  * Purple for the original developer
+  * Purple for the original submitter

 ## Reviews only show if...
 * Someone posted a review